muccc/gr-iridium/README.md

 No other OOT module is needed.

 ## Build & Installation
-If you want to build for GNURadio 3.8, run `git checkout maint-3.8` before installation!
+If you want to build for GNU Radio 3.8, run `git checkout maint-3.8` before installation!

-If you want to build for GNURadio 3.7, run `git checkout maint-3.7` before installation!
+If you want to build for GNU Radio 3.7, run `git checkout maint-3.7` before installation!

 ```
 mkdir build